zjdaye/MDSeq/README.md

 This package corresponds to the following paper, where further details can be found:

 - Ran, Di, and Z. John Daye (2017).
-"Gene Expression Variability and the Analysis of Large-Scale RNA-Seq Studies with the MDSeq."
+"Gene Expression Variability and the Analysis of Large-Scale RNA-Seq Studies with the MDSeq." *Nucleic Acids Research*. doi: 10.1093/nar/gkx456.

 #### Installation